markjprice/apps-services-net8/docs/errata/improvements.md

 In Step 2, I show output of the three methods in random order because there is nothing to make the main thread wait for each method to finish before starting the next.
 But that output is just one example of many that the reader could see.
 In the next edition, I will add a note to warn the reader that their output is extremely unlikely to look the same as the book.
 In particular, I will point out the order of the method outputs: A, C, B.

+# Page 205 - Which third-party libraries are most popular?

+I will add a warning note to say, "Third-party libraries change frequently, including their license requirements.
+The inclusion of a third-party package in this book is not an endorsement or recommendation of that package, and especially not future package versions."

 # Page 235 - Making fluent assertions in unit testing

 In this section, I show how to use the `FluentAssertions` package.
 At the time of publishing, the latest version of this package was `6.12.0`.